-Case Study 05: ScreenVault Studios — Q&A Preparation
+Case Study 5: ScreenVault Studios - Q&A Preparation

-Q&A Format
+Q&A Guide

 Q1: How does the rights conflict detection handle edge cases like partially overlapping windows or non-exclusive rights?

 The Apex trigger queries existing active Content Right records matching the same Content Title and Territory with overlapping date ranges.
 For exclusive rights, any overlap is blocked.
-Non-exclusive rights do not conflict with each other — the trigger only fires when the proposed or existing right has Exclusivity = Exclusive.
+Non-exclusive rights do not conflict with each other.
+The trigger only fires when the proposed or existing right has Exclusivity = Exclusive.
 Partial window overlaps are caught by the date range comparison: existing.WindowStart < proposed.WindowEnd AND existing.WindowEnd > proposed.WindowStart.

 Q2: 12,000 licensing contracts - what happens to performance when a rep searches available content across 50 territories?